Berlin: Checkpoint Charlie

 Checkpoint Charlie ("Checkpoint C") was the best-known Berlin Wall crossing point between East Berlin and West Berlin during the Cold War.

-I had been driven past several times, although never had the chance to stop, then randomly my friend Amanda and I found ourselves there in-between searching for the Jewish museum via the wrong directions, and trek to a closed Löwenbräu.
+I had been driven past several times, although never had the chance to stop.
+Randomly my friend Amanda and I found ourselves there in-between searching for the Jewish museum via wrong directions, and trek to a closed Löwenbräu.

 There is value in the Mauermuseum (Haus am Checkpoint Charlie), there you will find a substantial amount information regarding the history of the Berlin Wall and the stories of those affected by it, worth a visit if you have the time.
 Admission is 12.50€, plus an extra 3.50€ for an audio guide and a further 2€ for permission to take photographs.
 I suggest the audio guide or else you're going to have to do a lot of reading.

 All in all Checkpoint Charlie as it stands today is worth a visit due to the site's historical value, and still a great spot to stop and take photos, I just wouldn't plan my day around it.

 Your comment will be posted after it is approved.

 Leave a Reply.